-Pranayama is a practice of breath regulation and I believe it is a vital part of yoga for a holistic approach.
+Pranayama is a practice of breath regulation and it is a vital part of yoga for a holistic approach.

-During our pranayama practice, we do not only reduce stress, balance our mood, improve our focus but we can also work towards rejuvenating our important organs.
+During our pranayama practice, we are not only reducing stress and balancing our mood, or improving our focus, we are also working towards rejuvenating our important organs.

-The goal of pranayama is to strengthen the connection between your body and mind.
+The goal of pranayama is to strengthen the connection between your body and mind and our nervous system is regulated.

-There are many ways you can do pranayama and if you are a beginner or trying to rebuild your old practice, your first step is to build a daily practice.
+There are many ways you can do pranayama and if you are a beginner or trying to rebuild a disciplined practice, your first step would be to build a daily practice, joining our group will support this.

 Sit comfortably head, neck and spine are straight.
 Relax your neck and shoulders.
 Keeping your mouth closed, inhale and exhale slowly through your nose only